-For more information on the costs and child care availability, call or visit the Lab School.
+For more information on the costs and child care availability, visit the Lab School or call at 409-933-8390.

 Class Attendance

 Students are required to attend and participate in every session of all classes for which they are registered.
 Regular attendance is a critical component to being successful in courses.
 Attendance guidelines are outlined in each course syllabus.
 Students should consult with their instructors when it is necessary to miss a class.
 COM recognizes no excused absences other than those prescribed by law: religious holy days and military service.
 For more information see FC (Legal).